viviensiu/git-basics-activities/activities.md

     <img src="images/merge-success.png" alt="Successful Merge in GitHub" title="Successful Merge in GitHub"/>
 </div>

-#### Activity 5.5 - Deleting the New Branch both locally and on GitHub
+#### Activity 5.5 - Deleting the New Branch both on GitHub and Locally

 **Step 1.** Click the `Delete branch` button to delete the branch on GitHub - you will no longer be able to see the `new-feature` branch in the dropdown